 - bechamel sauce – Love this addition – I especially like it with a pinch of nutmeg in a pasta bake.

 - ricotta – Absolutely delicious addition.
 Normally I make a similar dish to this with ricotta added in.
-I call it my baked ziti.
+I call it my Meatless Baked Ziti.
 Most Italians in America have their own version as well.
-My family and especially my kids understand the difference when Daddy is making baked ziti versus pasta al forno.
+My family and especially my kids understand the difference when Daddy is making one versus the other.

 I believe the secret to making any type of great sauce is to leave the spice cabinet alone.
 All sauces start with good whole San Marzano plum tomatoes or fresh ones from the garden.
 Good olive oil, sometimes garlic, onion, fresh basil, oregano, salt, pepper and not much else.
 I rarely use dried herbs, as I love to let the fresh ingredients do the talking.